dragona/android-intro/readme.md

 ## Authors

-* **Feilong** - *lifelong learner*
+Feilong

 ## License

-Some of the project's demos, although listed above have, have their specific license.
+Some of the project's demos, although listed above, have their specific license.
 Please refer to them.
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments